elexive-com/elexive-calc/resources/ModuleExplorer.md

 The module cards represent a key UX decision point, balancing several competing needs:

 1. **Card Headers** - The colored header area of each module card:
-   - Uses the same color as its parent pillar card to create visual association
+   - Uses pillar-specific colors to provide visual categorization
    - Prominently displays the pillar name to maintain context
    - Includes the pillar icon for additional visual reinforcement
    - Positions the category badge within the header but visually distinct